Terry Whin-Yates Mr. Locksmith

 Forensic Locksmith

-Terry Whin-Yates assisted CTV McLaughlin on Your Side team doing an Undercover investigation into locksmith pricing from unlicensed scammer locksmiths but also “bait and switch” tactics used by unscrupulous locksmiths.
-CTV “showed the website and rate sheet to master locksmith Terry Whin-Yates … to put the locksmith company to the test by installing a simple and easy to pick the residential lock on a condo door in Surrey.”
-Terry stated “It should have cost, by their rate sheet, it should have been $50.
-We charge and we tell people on the phone $95 to $150.
-That’s the cost to open your door.”
+Terry Whin-Yates assisted CTV McLaughlin on Your Side with an undercover investigation into locksmith pricing from unlicensed scammers and “bait and switch” tactics used by unscrupulous locksmiths.
+CTV showed the website and rate sheet to master locksmith Terry Whin-Yates to test the locksmith company by installing a simple, easy-to-pick residential lock on a condo door in Surrey.
+Terry stated, “According to their rate sheet, it should have cost $50.
+We charge $95 to $150 and inform people of this on the phone.
+That’s the actual cost to open your door.”
 Terry Whin-Yates

 What is a Forensic Locksmith?

-The job of a forensic locksmith is to determine by inspection how an action occurred.
-A forensic locksmith is someone who can testify in court as an expert on scientifically verifiable information regarding locks and keys.
+The job of a forensic locksmith is to determine, through inspection, how an action occurred.
+Moreover, a forensic locksmith can testify in court as an expert on scientifically verifiable information regarding locks and keys.

 A forensic locksmith is a locksmith who specializes in using their skills and knowledge to assist in legal investigations and proceedings.
 They may be called upon to examine locks and keys in order to determine how a crime was committed, or to provide expert testimony in court.
 Forensic locksmiths may also be called upon to provide security consulting services or to develop security measures for businesses and other organizations.